NeoKish/ArduinoDevelopment/README.md

-Includes RPMcounter code for calculating RPM with alternating magnets spinning around
+RPMcounter code for calculating RPM with alternating magnets spinning around RPMcounter code is for calculating RPM using optical sensors